Using an agency

-As such, you may be asked whether a worker who is supplied to you by an agency is under supervision, direction or control (of the right thereof)– as explained in more detail above.
+As such, you may be asked whether an agency worker who is supplied to you by a managed agency is under supervision, direction or control (of the right thereof) – as explained in more detail above.
 Please note that, for this purpose, workers are assumed to be under supervision, direction or control, unless it is shown otherwise.

 There are debt transfer provisions that you should be aware of in situations where tax is underpaid because of false information about supervision, direction or control provided by you, to the agency.

 What if my agency PA is from an ‘offshore agency?’